 David W. Martel is the Vice President for Communications and Chief Marketing Officer of the University of Virginia.
-Appointed in 2013, he is responsible for the leadership of University Communications, which stewards institutional marketing, brand narration, visual identity, media relations and outreach, social media, multimedia, and public relations.
+Appointed in 2013, he is responsible for the leadership of University Communications, which stewards institutional marketing, brand narration, visual identity, university news and media outreach, social media, multimedia, and public relations.

 Martel previously served on the senior management teams for the University of Connecticut and the Roper Center for Public Opinion Research.
-His extensive work analyzing the mind and mood of the American public on cultural, economic and political issues laid the foundation for a reliance on research assessment to measure the overall success of the department he leads today.
+His extensive work analyzing the mind and mood of the American public on cultural, economic, and political issues laid the foundation for a reliance on research assessment to measure the overall success of the department he leads today.
 David is married to Kristen Martel, and they have five children.